MZD0/MZD0/README.md

 -  @MZD0
-- Seeking Jhana through dream code and Phenomena
+- Seeking Jhana through dreams of 0's and 1's
 - 🌱 I’m currently learning ...
 Everything
 - 💞️ I’m looking to collaborate on ...
 Anything
 -